 Hawke's claims to combat experience is all documented and on official record, and while he did one "black" contract, most of his contract work was "grey" or "white," and all of his military service was "white" as he preferred the honor and honesty it permitted.
 Before 9/11, combat tours were prized, and he chased everyone he could get.
 As Hawke says, "Gone are the days of the quiet and unknown wars," and he salutes all the young warriors,special ops and conventional, active and reserve, contract and civilian, who answered the call, went in harms way, and gave for their country.
 As he also says, "Here is to the future, we are only as good as our next mission."

 Hawke is proud to continue to support his S.F.
 Brethren and sends prayers out for his fallen comrades, their families, and those still serving in harm's way.
-Mykel Hawke supports the Special Forces Association and is a member of his local New Orleans Chapter XXX (30).
+Mykel Hawke supports the Special Forces Association and is a member of his local New Orleans Chapter XXX (30); he also supports the Green Beret Foundation.

 Hawke has developed two survival knives with TOPS, the Hellion Survivor 2020 which is a heavy blade, and the Elite which is the exact same unique design but slightly smaller and lighter.
-In collaboration with Smoky Mountain Knife Works (SMKW), Hawke has produced the MYKEL HAWKE ® brand of knives and survival products.
-He continues to develop unique products, many of which are first of their kind.
+In collaboration with Smoky Mountain Knife Works, Hawke has produced his own MYKEL HAWKE ® brand of knives and survival products with an ALL AMERICAN line in development and a new line of SPECOPS products coming soon.
+He continues to develop other unique products, many of which are first of their kind.
 Hawke has written two books on survival, both published by Running Press: a large Reference Manual covering a lot of philosophy and supplemental information, and a Field version with strictly practical information included.
 He has also written a universal language guide (A.G.
 Hawke, Paladin Press) and is working on a number of new books.

 Hawke founded and runs an adventure training company, Mykel Hawke's SpecOps, (www.specops.com) that uses survival for a variety of teaching purposes such as: Corporate Leadership, Family Counseling, Couples Bonding, Singles Mingling, Troubled Teens, Professional Level Safety, Remote Medicine, Elite Military Prep, TV and Film Crew training, Cast and Talent skill provision and advising, Production Company support and development.